 You might have noticed that we talk about autism acceptance a lot.
 The Autism Society of Northern Virginia celebrates Autism Acceptance Month, and we believe that autism acceptance is critical to creating a community where autistic children and adults are included, valued, and respected.

 Want to learn more about autism acceptance and what it means for you?
-Click here to learn more about autism acceptance.
+Click here!

 What is autism?